azorfus/roguelike/README.md

 If your terminal does not support color you can say no to the color option.

-run 'make' in the same directory as all the other files and run ./rogue
+run 'make' in the same directory as all the other files and run ./rogue (or) do "sudo ./install.sh" to install the game into the system

 Check out my youtube channnel => https://www.youtube.com/channel/UCufxSLDuIxbIFRshtAVNMPA